Quick facts

 Seating Capacity | 25,000 |

-With a capacity of 25,000 and the city's great weather all year round, the stadium is a fine place to watch a game with top-level facilities for players, staff and fans.
+With a capacity of 25,000 and the city's great weather all year round, the stadium is a fine place to watch cricket, with top-level facilities for players, staff and fans alike.

-Dubai International Cricket Stadium was designed by the Canadian architect Awsam Matloob and it was used as the venue for the final of the 2021 ICC Men's T20 World Cup.
+The Dubai International Cricket Stadium was designed by the Canadian architect Awsam Matloob and it was used as the venue for the 2021 ICC Men's T20 World Cup final.

 Indian Premier League matches also took place at the stadium - which is sometimes known as Dubai Sports City - for a couple of years during the COVID-19 global pandemic.